|

 punishment permanently removes the worst criminals from society and should

-prove much cheaper and safer for the rest of us than long term or permanent
+prove much safer for the rest of us than long term or permanent incarceration.

-incarceration.
-It is self evident that dead criminals cannot commit any further
+It is self evident that dead criminals cannot commit any further crimes, either

-crimes, either within prison or after escaping or being released from it.
+within prison or after escaping or after being released from it.

 Cost.

-Money is not an inexhaustible commodity and the state may very well better
+Money is not an inexhaustible commodity and the government may very well better

 spend our (limited) resources on the old, the young and the sick etc., rather